 According to the American College of Obstetricians and Gynecologists, if you take opiates during pregnancy, or abruptly stop them, you increase the risk of:

 - Passage of meconium with a risk of meconium aspiration

-- Poor intrauterine growth of the fetus, resulting in low birth weight of the baby
+- Poor intrauterine growth of the fetus (fetal growth restriction), resulting in the low birth weight of the baby

 Pregnant women who are maintained on methadone substitution therapy throughout pregnancy are at less risk for preterm birth or low birth weight babies.
 There is inconclusive evidence of an increased risk of birth defects with maternal use of any opiate, but there might be a small risk in the first trimester.

 Opiate Use and Birth Defects

 According to a study led by the Centers for Disease Control, a link was found between birth defects and opioid use by the mother.
 These include: